-Protective clothing for use in welding and allied processes (BS EN ISO 11611)
+Protective clothing for use in welding and allied processes (EN ISO 11611)

 Class 1 – Lower Hazard Welding Applications

 Explaining the different tests

 ISO 6942: This is a test method for assessing fabrics and fabric combinations exposed to radiant heat.
 In this test, a fabric sample is exposed to radiant heat (infrared rays).
 The temperature on the reverse (unexposed) side of the sample is registered using a calorimeter.
 Subsequently, the length of time the sample can remain exposed before its temperature rises by 24°C is measured.

 This test is also used for EN 531C and has two different classes as follows: